alflennik/use-flow/documentation/tutorial.md

 2. State is not safe to use in effects unless they are included in the dependency array.
 Again, this does not apply to state used inside the action.

-The real reason useFlow makes effects much less painful is that it helps you keep your effect extremely small.
+But the real reason useFlow makes effects much less painful is that it helps you keep your effect extremely small.
 It allows you to use your effects to trigger useFlow actions, and useFlow actions are immune from stale data.

 So let's turn off that rule: